Complete Medical Records: Your Best Defense

 - Alterations: An alteration of a medical record is a deliberate attempt to change rather than correct a medical record.
-Alterations of medical records almost always guarantees settlement of even medically defensible cases.
+Alterations of medical records almost always guarantee settlement of even medically defensible cases.
 Therefore, never alter a medical record!

-- Patient Request to Amend a Medical Record: Under HIPAA, patients have a right to request amendments to their medical records and providers should determine if the changes will be made.
+- Patient Request to Amend a Medical Record: Under HIPAA, patients have a right to request amendments to their medical records, and providers should determine if the changes will be made.

 - Develop policies and procedures to address requested amendments.

 - In accordance with HIPAA, act on the requests within 60 days of receipt of the request.
 A one-time 30-day extension is allowed.
-You must provide the patient with a written statement of the reason for the delay and date the amendment will be processed.
+You must provide the patient with a written statement of the reason for the delay and the date the amendment will be processed.

-- If the request is granted, make the changes to the medical record and send a written, signed and dated response to the patient within 60 days.
-Place a copy of the response in the patient’s medical record.
+- If the request is granted, make the changes to the medical record and send a written, signed, and dated response to the patient within 60 days.
+Place a copy of the response in the patient's medical record.

 - If the provider denies the request, provide the individual with a written denial in plain language and include:

 - The individual's right to submit a written statement disagreeing with the denial.